Mary Spencer: Spencer vs. Suárez

 Spencer was elevated to a full champion after Terri Harper vacated the title.
 She made her first defense against Ogleidis Suárez back at Montreal Casino on 10 April 2025, winning by unanimous decision.

-Unified Super-welterweight Championship
+Unified Super-Welterweight Championship

 Spencer vs. Mayer

 Spencer defended her WBA title against Mikaela Mayer at Montreal Casino on 30 October 2025.
 The vacant WBC and WBO female super-welterweight championships were also on the line.
 Spencer lost by unanimous decision.

+Unified Middleweight Championship

+Spencer vs. Robinson

+Spencer challenged Desley Robinson for her unified IBF and WBO middleweight titles at County Coliseum in El Paso, Texas, U.S. on May 30, 2026.
+She lost by unanimous decision.

 Personal life

 Spencer was born in Wiarton, Ontario, Canada, and is a member of the Chippewas of Nawash Unceded First Nation formerly known as the Cape Croker First Nation.
 She was an Indspire Award recipient in the sports category in 2014 and was awarded the 2019 Randy Starkman Award by the Canadian Olympic Committee.
 In January 2024, Spencer joined the Boxing Ontario board of directors.